 The Milan-listed athletic-equipment outfit, characterized by some as the Netflix of fitness, is reinventing itself, in an effort to boost earnings during the Coronavirus outbreak.

-Launched since December 2019, Technogym Live listing to their needs of the client for the in-house workout, TechnoGym's streaming service already allows gyms and hotels to upload their own live or recorded classes on its platforms, which users around the world can purchase while self-isolating.
+Launched since December 2019, Technogym Live listing to their needs of the client for the Lockdown workout, TechnoGym's streaming service already allows gyms and hotels to upload their own live or recorded classes on its platforms, which users around the world can purchase while self-isolating.
 The Future of fitness after Lockdown was then predicted.

 Meanwhile, Rival Peloton Interactive carries a slightly different model, streaming its own classes through its stationary bicycles and equipment.

-Unfortunately, as people are concerned about lat-offs during this period of uncertainty - those cloud-based fitness solutions can put strains on one's finances putting a The Future of fitness after Lockdown in jeopardy.
+Unfortunately, as people are concerned about lat-offs during this period of Lockdown - those cloud-based fitness solutions can put strains on one's finances putting a The Future of fitness after Lockdown in jeopardy.

 Thankfully, Free Fitness contents are available.